Physicians for Human Rights: Research and Investigations

 The research and investigations department at PHR documents human rights abuses around the world.
 Their areas of research include attacks on health care and health personnel, mass atrocities, torture, and sexual violence across the globe.
 Notable investigations include:

 1988 — PHR researchers uncover evidence of the Iraqi government using chemical weapons on their Kurdish citizens.

 1996 — PHR teams exhumes mass graves in the Balkans.
 They provided evidence of ethnic cleansing to the International Criminal Tribunal for the former Yugoslavia (ICTY).
 This work contributed to the ICTY's conviction of Radovan Karadžić of war crimes, genocide, and crimes against humanity.

 1996 — PHR sends a team to exhume mass graves in Rwanda and eventually provides forensic evidence to the International Criminal Tribunal for Rwanda.

 2004 — PHR researchers investigate mass killings in Darfur.
 The organization is the first to call the events genocide.

-2010 — PHR begins a successful global lobbying campaign to free Dr. Kamiar Alaei and Dr. Arash Alaei, brothers imprisoned in Iran for their work on the treatment of people with HIV/AIDS.
+2010 — PHR begins a successful global lobbying campaign to free Kamiar Alaei and Arash Alaei, brothers imprisoned in Iran for their work on the treatment of people with HIV/AIDS.

 2011 — PHR researchers begin documenting assaults on Syrian health care workers and infrastructure, creating an interactive map of attacks and revealing the Syrian government's systemic targeting of hospitals and health workers.

 2015 — PHR issues a report on the state of health care in eastern Aleppo city after almost five years of the Syrian conflict, revealing that almost 95% of doctors had fled, been detained, or been killed.

 2019 — published report, My Only Crime Was That I Was a Doctor, about Assad's targeting of medical personnel and civilians in Syria.